lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### September 10, 2017

+It was TOTALLY worth figuring out setup/teardown, because now I can write non-insane tests for dropping!
+It's completely independent from taking!
+It does look like I'll have to write a lot of individual setup/teardown functions, but that seems... fine?

+I wish I could write a "reset everything to default", but I'm weirdly struggling to figure out how to just overwrite the whole items dict.

 ### September 9, 2017